growingpenguin/growingpenguin.github.io/_posts/2024-01-06-Isaac_ROS_Nvblox_Test.md

 (2)Install Isaac Sim, open the Isaac Sim terminal and export the necessary environment variables as explained in steps 1-3 of the Isaac Sim Setup Guide  <br/>
 Install Isaac Sim, choosing the appropriate working environment:
 => Native, already done <br/>
-Follow the Running Native ROS instructions to ensure that ROS 2 and the required packages are installed to successfully enable the ROS 2 Bridge in Omniverse Isaac Sim
+Follow the [Running Native ROS](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_ros.html) instructions to ensure that ROS 2 and the required packages are installed to successfully enable the ROS 2 Bridge in Omniverse Isaac Sim <br/>
-Running Native ROS <br/>

-Enabling the ROS Bridge Extension <br/>

-Choosing ROS Bridge version in isaac-sim.sh <br/>

-Setting Up Workspaces <br/>

 ROS2 <br/>

-Ubuntu Humble <br/>
+Ubuntu 20.04 <br/>

-Included ROS Packages <br/>

-Building ROS 2 Workspaces with Python3.10 <br/>

-Running ROS in Docker Containers <br/>

-ROS Tutorials <br/>
+On Ubuntu 20.04 you will need to install humble from source <br/>
+Ensure vision_msgs_package is built from the ros2 branch.
+The ROS 2 Bridge in Isaac Sim depends on this package, make sure the workspace containing this package is sourced before running Isaac Sim from the same terminal  <br/>
+(3)Start the simulation by running the following command in the terminal <br/>

 Reference <br/>
 https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_ros.html  <br/>